neeldani/video-analysis-server/README.md

 ```
 http://localhost:4001/upload
 ```

+[**NOTE**: The port no. can be changed in video-analysis-server/src/main/resources/application-properties.]

 Server consumes **form-data** in the body.
 The body should contain 2 fields:
 - key: **video** ; value = **video to be uploaded**.